WDKW: History

 At midnight EDT on October 14, 2013, WQJK became WVRX and picked up the active rock format formerly on WNFZ, branding itself as "95-7 The X".
 WVRX simulcasted on WNFZ until November 1.
 On November 1, ownership of WNFZ was returned to John W. Pirkle and that station switched to News/Talk.

 It was announced on May 28, 2014, that Midwest Communications will purchase 9 of the 10 stations owned by South Central Communications.
 (This includes WVRX along with sister stations WIMZ-FM & WJXB-FM) With this purchase, Midwest Communications will expand its portfolio of stations to Evansville, Knoxville and Nashville.
 The sale was finalized on September 2, 2014, at a price of $72 million.

 On May 7, 2015 at 3 p.m., after firing the entire air staff, WVRX flipped to classic country as "95.7 Duke FM".
-On May 19, 2015, WVRX changed their call letters to WDKW.
+On May 19, 2015, WVRX changed callsigns to WDKW.